nospam2000/ch341-baudrate-calculation/README.md

 ## Thanks to
  - Jonathan Olds for his efforts of analyzing and measuring the baud rate errors and providing a patch to improve the baud rate calculation
+ - Johan Hovold for maintaining the Linux driver
+ - the authors of the Linux ch341 driver for providing the driver I need
  - the authors of the FreeBSD ch341 driver for giving some more insights.
 If you read this, please tell me the meaning of UCHCOM_REG_BPS_MOD
- - the authors of the Linux ch341 driver for providing the driver I need
  - Apple for providing a ch341 driver.
 I would be happy if you could use my work to fix the baud rate 921600.